‘Bold And The Beautiful’ Spoilers Video: Katie Asks, ‘Can He Be Trusted?’

 Katie Logan Asks Shauna Fulton For A Favor

 Katie will ask Shauna to swing by her house.
 She will tell the blonde, “I have a plan but I need your help.”
 Shauna is eager to help Katie.
-After all, Flo (Katrina Bowden) is now part of the Logan family and she wants her daughter to enjoy all the benefits that go along with the name.
+After all, Flo (Katrina Bowden) is now part of the Logan family and Shauna wants her daughter to enjoy all the benefits that go along with the name.
 The Bold and the Beautiful spoilers video show that Shauna will lean forward and ask, “What is it you want me to do?”

 Katie will tell Shauna that she wants her to use her charms on Bill.
 She wants to know whether he is ready for marriage.